island-lang/island-lang.github.io/README.md

 Island is a **statically typed** language, meaning that every one of its values must be associated with a type that can be determined at compile-time.

-Island has four primitive data types:
+Island has a few primitive data types:

 * `integer`: arbitrary precision integer number.
 * `decimal`: 64-bit floating-point number (IEEE 754).